adammflax/mud-blog/posts/rooms-part1.md

 Building a zone
 ------------------------
 A zone is a grouping of multiple rooms and rooms are connected by a direction.
-I've decided to represent this as an adjacency list (The directional aspect has yet to be implemented)
+I've decided to represent this as an adjacency list (The directional aspect has yet to be implemented).

 ```clojure